-Examples of acceptable simulation include demonstrating CPR on a mannequin, setting up another person for a treatment without activating the beam, and evaluating a related portal image from a teaching file.
+Examples of acceptable simulated performance include setting up another person for a treatment without activating the beam and evaluating a related portal image from a teaching file.

 4.1.3 Elements of Competence

 Demonstration of clinical competence requires that the program director or the program director's designee has observed the candidate performing the procedure independently, consistently, and effectively during the candidate's formal educational program.
 The exception is for procedures categorized as "participatory" as explained in 4.2.6.